This cat looks how I feel, mostly. |

 Analysis of an ME symptom diary

-This year's diary definitely doesn't qualify as sensational!
-And it was only ever meant to be a symptom diary anyway, never intended for publication, but it has been a very useful process to type it up and analyse in retrospect.
-It has allowed me to identify trends, like what activities cause what symptom or payback, which is enabling me to plan what to avoid to keep symptoms bearable.
+This 2011 symptom diary definitely doesn't qualify as sensational and even bores me.
+It was never intended for publication in the first place, but it has been a very useful process to type it up and analyse in retrospect.
+That process has allowed me to identify trends, like what activities cause what symptom or payback, which is enabling me to plan what to avoid to keep symptoms bearable.

 Reading it back it's just a tedious and repetitive round of constipation followed by IBS; activity, followed by excruciating pain, lack of sleep and worsening post-exertional malaise (PEM).
 But, boring as it is, I'm sharing my experience in case it can be of use, from the process, or something that perhaps resonates.